Why Vietnam is a Great Digital Nomad Destination in 2019

 Low Cost of Living

-The best part of living in Vietnam is that you really can enjoy a low-cost of living which will not even exceed more than $50 a week provided you don’t go out eating at fancy expensive restaurants and shop in expensive malls.
+The best part of living in Vietnam is that you really can enjoy a low cost of living which will not even exceed more than $50 a week provided you don’t go out eating at fancy expensive restaurants and shop in expensive malls.

 A foreigner like me can enjoy a bowl of pho (Vietnam’s beef/pork noodle soup) for a $1 and a Banh Mi (Vietnam style sandwich baguette) for 50 cents.

 At present Vietnam’s (Vietnam Dong VND) exchange rate to the Dollar (USD) is going around 23000 VND = $1.
 Initially, you will find the currency to be a bit confusing as Vietnam Dong has many Zeros, but over time you will get used to it.
-If you have lived or travelled to Indonesia before, this should not come much of a surprise.
+If you have lived or traveled to Indonesia before, this should not come much of a surprise.